 The Walton Hall campus is set in parkland on the outskirts of the city, with plenty of green spaces, cycle routes and walks nearby.
-It is a well-established, 48 hectare, self-contained campus, accommodating more than 1000 members of academic and research staff.
+It is a well-established, 48 hectare, self-contained campus, accommodating more than 1,000 members of academic and research staff, with around 4,000 support staff.
 It is a stimulating place to work comprising state of the art research facilities, offices and services, an outstanding library, a nursery, high-quality catering and green spaces.
-The campus has its own tennis, squash and badminton courts, cricket and football fields, running groups and plenty of clubs for shared interests.

 There is a bus service from the campus to most parts of the city, including the train station from which there are excellent train links to London and other cities.
 The campus is also served by the famous Milton Keynes ‘Redway’ of cycle routes, which offers safe road-free cycling right across the city.
 There are many free car parks on campus.